NicoJanE/WSL-Development-Stack-GLFW-Skia-CPP-Template/Howtos/setup_win.md

     <pre class="nje-cmd-one-line-sm-indent1">cmake .. -G "Visual Studio 18 2026" -A x64 -DBUILD_SHARED_LIBS=OFF  # For Static</pre> <div class="nje-br2"> </div>
     <span class="nje-colored-block"> <small>Note 1: Initial experimental support in cmake 4.2 (dec 2025). you can use the 2022 version to generate the VS project and compile later with 2026</small></span>
     <span class="nje-colored-block"  style="margin-top:4px; "> <small>Note 2: By default the latest installed SDK is use if you require and other add: **-DCMAKE_SYSTEM_VERSION=10.0.19041.0**</small> </span>
 - Next,  use PowerShell to search for **msbuild.exe** versions (2022 and 2026) on the system, this is because we need the full path to msbuild.exe.
-Us this Power-shell command:
+Use this Power-shell command:
   <pre class="nje-cmd-multi-line-sm">& "${env:ProgramFiles(x86)}\Microsoft Visual Studio\Installer\vswhere.exe" `
   -products * `
   -requires Microsoft.Component.MSBuild `